 - Salt scrub.
 Add a salt scrub to your daily self-massage.
 The addition of salt increases roughness and friction, bringing movement and heat to the skin.
 The friction also penetrates deeper to help lymph move.

 - Pranayama and yoga.
 In addition to a kapha yoga program, pranayama is greatly beneficial because it facilitates the proper movement of prana.
 Releasing stagnation in this subtle layer can have profound effects on the more gross, physical layer.
 Further, pranayama, especially bhastrika and kapalabhati, directly activate muscles that massage the lower abdomen and pelvis.
-By increasing agni, bhastrika and kapalabati bring warmth and helps relieve stagnation.10
+By increasing agni, bhastrika and kapalabati bring warmth and help relieve stagnation.10

 Herbs that help reduce swelling and excess water in the body, while keeping the waters of the body flowing, will greatly benefit the kapha flow.
 Ginger and tulsi tea have a great affinity to this tissue layer and nourish it through their warming and building qualities.
 Healthy Kapha is a perfect combination of herbs to move excess kapha.
 If you have excess tissue in the reproductive tract, combine these herbs with Kanchanar Guggulu, which may be a good choice as it is a combination of herbs that breaks down deep-seated kapha.